prvasquez/crc_rstudio_class/training_course.md

 * **The Commas** - You may have noticed the `.csv` extension at the end of our file.
 That stands for `Comma Separated Values`.
 Different types of files need to be imported into Rstudio in different ways.
 Another similar file type you may see is `.tsv`, which stands for `Tab Separated Values`.
 As you can imagine, instead of commas the values have a tab space between them.
 * **Saturday is HOT!** - It seems like Saturday will be a really hot day at 332 degree celcius!
 Keep this in mind for later and we can fix it with our newly learned R skills!

+### Opening Data files and storing them in Rstudio
+When we opened the `.csv` file all we saw was how the text inside the file.
+But what if we wanted to ask Rstudio what the temperature was on Wednesday?
+There is no command that would work on the `.csv` file, so instead we will first have to import the csv file as a table into our Rstudio enviornment.